javaLux/hashguard/README.md

 ```
 cargo build --release
 ```
-* The executbale is stored in the _target/release_ folder
+* The executable is stored in the _target/release_ folder

 ## How to use
 1. **Command Syntax:**